vitaly-t/pg-promise/README.md

 });
 ```

-Valid variable names are limited to the syntax of an open-name JavaScript variable.
+Valid variable names are limited to the syntax of open-name JavaScript variables.

 Keep in mind that while property values `null` and `undefined` are both formatted as `null`,
 an error is thrown when the property does not exist.